simply-logical/sphinx-prolog/README.md

 ## TODO ##

-- [ ] TODO(Kacper): exercise are referenced by `ex:xxx` and solutions by
+- [ ] TODO(Kacper): SWISH box content should overwrite file import;
-  `sol:xxx`, but SWISH boxes use the filename without any prefix (reference with `swish:...` instead) -- we need consistency
+      check the inheritance not to be the file but an existing node
 - [ ] TODO(Kacper): add a SWISH box parameter to manually include SWISH queries
-- [ ] TODO(Kacper): SWISH box content can append or overwrite displayed?

 - [ ] TODO(Kacper): add SWISH queries, both inline and display (ensure that
   they are on the same page)